-- Unless you are trying to land long-term clients, their 20% fee for new contracts, which was introduced in 2016, might seem excessive.
+- Unless you are trying to land long-term clients, their 20% fee for new contracts, introduced in 2016, might seem excessive.
 After $500 and before $10,000 with the same client, you pay the typical 10% rate.
-Of course, if you are a quality writer you have the power of negotiation to get paid more or to have the fee covered by the client.
+Of course, if you are a quality writer, you have the power of negotiation to get paid more or have the client’s fee covered.

 - If you do not ever land that perfect client, their new ‘Success Score’ makes it possible for your profile to go unnoticed if you have just one bad contract.
 Due to this, you have to be very selective of who you deal with when working on the Upwork platform.

-- There is an exhausting amount of time that gets spent trying to find new work, unless you do pair up with the right client.
-For proven writers, sometimes it is better to let the work come to you and places like Scripted and Ebyline can be more accommodating in that regard.
+- There is an exhausting amount of time spent trying to find new work unless you pair up with the right client.
+For proven writers, sometimes it is better to let the work come to you, and places like Scripted and Ebyline can be more accommodating in that regard.